NintendudeGH/team-fortress-classic-for-3ds/README.md

 HOW TO INSTALL

 1. make sure you have xash installed on your sd card git link here https://github.com/masterfeizz/Xash3DS/releases
-2. Copy the "tfc" directory from your Half-Life installation to "your drive letter:/xash3d/" on your 3DS sd card.
+2. Copy the "tfc" folder from your Half-Life installationand paste it to "your drive letter:/xash3d/" on your 3DS sd card.
 3. put the extras.pak file inside "your drive letter:/xash3d/tfc".
 4. Delete the config.cfg file if present inside the tfc folder
 5. Launch it on your 3ds and have fun